Site icon Circuit Ideas for You

 Conclusion:

-This Frequency to Voltage Converter Circuit using IC TC9400 changes an input frequency into a matching voltage output.
+This Frequency to Voltage Converter Circuit using IC TC9400 converts input frequency to matching voltage.

 References: